ATaiIsHere/backward-propagation/README.md

 # backward-propagation
-Implementation of Backward Propagation by C#.
+Implementation of Backward Propagation using C#.